 Justice is not only punitive but also restorative.
 For the Kashmiri Hindus, justice includes the right to return to their homes in safety and dignity.
 This requires more than lip service.
 It necessitates improvements in security in Kashmir, prosecution of those who threaten returnees, and reconstruction of temples and homes.
-The Indian government has from time to time announced packages for Kashmiri Hindu (Hindu) return, and after the revocation of Article 370 of the Indian constitution in 2019, there are renewed efforts to resettle Kashmiri Hindus with jobs and transit accommodations.
+The Indian government has from time to time announced packages for Kashmiri Hindu (Pandit) return, and after the revocation of Article 370 of the Indian constitution in 2019, there are renewed efforts to resettle Kashmiri Hindus with jobs and transit accommodations.
 However, the community's trust can be rebuilt only when there is accountability for past wrongs.

 International human rights observers and legal analysts should keep focus on this issue as part of the broader fight against ethnic cleansing globally.
 Whether through UN special rapporteurs, or international NGOs, the case of Kashmiri Hindus deserves to be highlighted in reports on religious persecution and mass atrocities.
 Doing so helps ensure it is not seen in isolation or as a footnote, but rather as part of the global "Never Again" effort.
-In the end, the Kashmiri Hindu ethnic cleansing stands as a grave atrocity that satisfies the definitional elements of crimes against humanity and meets many criteria of atrocity crimes and ethnic cleansing under international law.